 SSL Vulnerabilities:

-• POODLE (Padding Oracle On Downgraded Legacy Encryption): Allows attackers to decrypt encrypted communications.
+POODLE (Padding Oracle On Downgraded Legacy Encryption): An attacker can decrypt encrypted communications by exploiting this vulnerability.

-• BEAST (Browser Exploit Against SSL/TLS): Exploits a vulnerability in the way CBC mode is used in SSL 3.0 and TLS 1.0.
+BEAST (Browser Exploit Against SSL/TLS): It lies in exploiting a flaw in the way CBC mode is used, in SSL 3.0 alongside with TLS 1.0.

-• CRIME (Compression Ratio Info-leak Made Easy): Exploits the use of data compression to discover secret information.
+CRIME (Compression Ratio Info-leaks Made Easy): Data compression is being exploited to extract secret information.

-• Heartbleed: A serious vulnerability in the OpenSSL cryptographic software library, affecting both SSL and some TLS implementations.
+Heartbleed: A dangerous bug in the OpenSSL cryptographic software library, affecting SSL and some implementations of TLS.

 TLS Vulnerabilities:

-• Downgrade attacks: forcing the use of weaker protocols (mitigated in TLS 1.3).
+- Downgrade attacks: these attacks force weaker protocols (safer against it in TLS 1.3).

-• Side-channel attacks: exploiting information gained from the physical implementation of a cryptosystem.
+- Side-channel attacks: using information obtained from the physical implementation of a cryptosystem.

 Compatibility and Support